 - An inordinate volume of government-sponsored loans made by a single or small group of loan officers within a financial institution.

 - Multiple emergency assistance payments received by the same business or individual.

-- Emergency assistance payments, where the accountholder is a retail business and the payee is an individual other than an authorized account party.
+- Emergency assistance payments, where the accountholder is a retail business and the payee is an individual other than an authorised account party.

 - Opening of a new account with an emergency assistance payment, and where the name of the recipient differs from the potential accountholder.

 - The use of money transfer services for charitable donations.